 Many people who favor computer-based learning believe that it creates more opportunity for individuals from disadvantaged environments.
 A very high-quality education experience can potentially be implemented in a computer-based environment and then distributed widely around the world to people of all economic backgrounds.
 Other people oppose computer learning because they believe those from disadvantaged backgrounds may not have computers available to learn with.
 Advocates argue that computers have become popular enough and affordable enough to offset this problem.

-Some who favor computer-based learning also suggest that it allows people to learn at a comfortable pace that works for them, while a traditional classroom experience can sometimes leave students behind.
+Some who favor this type of learning also suggest that it allows people to learn at a comfortable pace that works for them, while a traditional classroom experience can sometimes leave students behind.
 Many teachers tend to focus their pacing on the learning speed of the average student, so slower students who can’t keep up may eventually find themselves playing catch-up or being forced to enter tutoring programs.
 With computers, those students can potentially spend as much time as necessary to understand a given subject before moving on.

 Another common complaint is that computer-based learning may not allow students to have the personal interaction they need.
 If the computer programmer did not anticipate a particular student’s question or difficulty, the student may be stuck and unable to learn, whereas if a student had an actual teacher, it may be possible to get some personal assistance.
-Those who favor computer-based learning often bring up the fact that it is relatively common for a program to mix computer-based learning with traditional methods, including some level of classroom interaction.
+Those who favor this type of learning often bring up the fact that it is relatively common for a program to mix computer-based learning with traditional methods, including some level of classroom interaction.